-Most people today are somewhat familiar with the legend of King Midas and that he was said to have the “golden touch.”
+Most people today are somewhat familiar with King Midas' legend and that he was said to have the “golden touch.”
 The legend has been turned into a familiar pop culture meme seen on cartoons and even adopted by an American automotive repair franchise, bringing it into the minds of millions of people who probably would not have ordinarily known anything about it.
 But few are aware of the legend’s historical origins.

-The historical King Midas ruled the Near Eastern kingdom of Phrygia in the late eight and early seventh centuries BC, competing with the Assyrians for land and wealth in the region.
-The legend of King Midas turning everything he touched to gold was a literary story developed later by the Greeks and Romans and although obviously purely fictional, it was no doubt based on some degree of reality.
+The historical King Midas ruled the Near Eastern kingdom of Phrygia in the late eighth and early seventh centuries BC, competing with the Assyrians for land and wealth in the region.
+The legend of King Midas turning everything he touched to gold was a literary story developed later by the Greeks and Romans.
+Although obviously purely fictional, it was no doubt, based on some degree of reality.
 An examination of the historical King Midas reveals that he was actually a strong and successful ruler who made Phrygia one of the most powerful and wealthy kingdoms in the early Iron Age Near East.
 King Midas may not have had a literal golden touch, but his successful rule was enough to inspire later Greek and Roman writers.

 The Kingdom of Phrygia

-Phrygian culture developed out of the Late Bronze Age collapse that took place around the year 1200 BC, as one of the first cultures to bring civilization back to Anatolia (modern Turkey) after the Hittite Empire was destroyed.
-The Kingdom of Phrygia was located northeast of Lydia, west of the Halys River, and north of Cappadocia, with its capital city of Gordium located along the banks of the Sangarius River.
-The exact location of the kingdom, though, was somewhat fluid because borders between kingdoms and peoples in ancient Anatolia were not as defined as they are today.
+Phrygian culture developed out of the Late Bronze Age collapse around the year 1200 BC, as one of the first cultures to bring civilization back to Anatolia (modern Turkey) after the Hittite Empire was destroyed.
+The Kingdom of Phrygia was located northeast of Lydia, west of the Halys River, and north of Cappadocia, with its capital city of Gordium located along the Sangarius River banks.
+Though, the exact location of the kingdom was somewhat fluid because borders between kingdoms and peoples in ancient Anatolia were not as defined as they are today.

-For instance, the Greeks considered there to be a Greater and Lesser Phrygia and the Persians essentially considered the Phrygians and Lydians as the same peoples because they were neighbors and shared a similar culture.
+For instance, the Greeks considered there to be a Greater and Lesser Phrygia.
+The Persians essentially considered the Phrygians and Lydians as the same peoples because they were neighbors and shared a similar culture.

-Although the nature of the Phrygian language is still to be determined, modern excavations of Gordium have proved that the Phrygians had a written language before 700 BC.
+Although the Phrygian language's nature is still to be determined, modern excavations of Gordium have proved that the Phrygians had a written language before 700 BC.
 Most of the earliest Phrygian writing was discovered in and around religious sites in short inscriptions, often on vases.
-It is not known for sure, but the Phrygians probably based their written language on the Greek script.
+It is unknown, but the Phrygians probably based their written language on the Greek script.

-Unfortunately, there is no known complete, extant Phrygian religious text, but a combination of modern archaeological work at Gordium and references by later Greek writers helps shed some light on their religion.
-Phrygian kings were buried in large tumuli burial mounds, which were quite common throughout ancient Anatolia and indeed among nearly all ancient Indo-European peoples.
+Unfortunately, there is no known complete, extant Phrygian religious text.
+Still, a combination of modern archaeological work at Gordium and later Greek writers' references helps shed some light on their religion.
+Phrygian kings were buried in large tumuli burial mounds, which were quite common throughout ancient Anatolia and among nearly all ancient Indo-European peoples.
 In terms of daily religious practices, far less is known about the Phrygians.
-According to the first century BC Greek historian, Diodorus, the primary deities of the Phrygians were the goddess Cybelle and the god Attis.
-By the middle of the eight century BC, all the hallmarks of Phrygian culture had long been in place and it was the premier kingdom in Anatolia, involved in trade and diplomacy with the Greeks and Assyrians and also at time war with the latter.
+According to the first century BC Greek historian, Diodorus, the Phrygians' primary deities were the goddess Cybelle and the god Attis.
+By the middle of the eighth century BC, all the hallmarks of Phrygian culture had long been in place, and it was the premier kingdom in Anatolia, involved in trade and diplomacy with the Greeks and Assyrians and also at time war with the latter.

 The Mythological King Midas

-“Now when Midas had grown to be a fine and handsome man there was trouble and strife among the Phrygians, and an oracle told them that a wagon would bring them a king, who would put an end to their quarrels.
-While they were still debating what to do about these things, Midas with his father and mother drove up in the wagon and came to a stop at their place of meeting.
-Taking this to be the fulfilment of the oracle, the Phrygians decided that here was the man whom the god had foretold that a wagon would bring.
+“Now, when Midas had grown to be a fine and handsome man, there was trouble and strife among the Phrygians, and an oracle told them that a wagon would bring them a king, who would put an end to their quarrels.
+While they were still debating what to do about these things, Midas, with his father and mother, drove up in the wagon and came to a stop at their place of meeting.
+Taking this to be the oracle's fulfillment, the Phrygians decided that here was the man whom the god had foretold that a wagon would bring.
 So they put Midas on the throne, and he made an end of their trouble and strife and laid up his father’s wagon on the acropolis as a thank-offering to Zeus the King for sending the eagle.”

-According to this legend, Midas may not have had the literal touch of gold, but his ascension to the throne was otherworldly and he did display a metaphorical golden touch by bringing different factions of Phrygians together.
+According to this legend, Midas may not have had the literal touch of gold.
+Still, his ascension to the throne was otherworldly, and he did display a metaphorical golden touch by bringing different factions of Phrygians together.
 The legend of Midas’ golden touch, though, was retold in different legends, one of the most memorable being in Ovid’s Metamorphoses.

-Ovid was a Roman poet and writer who lived during the era of the Roman Civil Wars in the first century BC.
+Ovid was a Roman poet and writer who lived during the Roman Civil Wars era in the first century BC.
 His lengthy Latin poem survived the Dark Ages and became the basis for the modern versions of the King Midas story.
 One chapter of Metamorphoses is dedicated to the Phrygian king’s desire to have the golden touch and his ultimate regret of its power.

-“Bachhus, rejoicing in the safe return Of old Silenus (once his guardian).
+“Bacchus, rejoicing in the safe return.
+Of old Silenus (once his guardian).
 Granted the king to choose his heart’s desire.
-A choice that seemed a boon, but proved a bane.
-So Midas chose, a sorry choice: ‘Ordain That everything I touch shall turn to gold.’
+A choice that seemed a boon but proved a bane.
+So Midas chose a sorry choice: ‘Ordain.
+That everything I touch shall turn to gold.’
 The god indulged his wish, gave the reward, Dire as it was, and mourned a choice so bad.”

-Although the mythical and legendary stories of King Midas are fantastic to say the least, like all legends they are based on some degree of reality.
-Modern historians generally consider Midas’ rule to be the highpoint of Phrygian culture, which is based on the material culture discovered in excavations and references to the king and his kingdom in Greek, Assyrian, and even biblical texts.
-The fifth century Greek historian, Herodotus, mentions King Midas in a passage that demonstrates the political and cultural influence he had in the region at the time as well as his wealth.
+Although King Midas's mythical and legendary stories are fantastic, to say the least, like all legends, they are based on some degree of reality.
+Modern historians generally consider Midas’ rule to be the highpoint of Phrygian culture based on the material culture discovered in excavations and references to the king and his kingdom in Greek, Assyrian, and even biblical texts.
+The fifth-century Greek historian, Herodotus, mentions King Midas in a passage that demonstrates the political and cultural influence in the region and his wealth.

 The fact that Midas, a non-Greek, dedicated his own throne to the Oracle of Delphi certainly demonstrates that he and his kingdom were wealthy.
 The wealth of Phrygia is further corroborated in a passage from the Old Testament of the Bible where Meshech, which is believed by modern scholars to have been the Hebrew word for Phrygia, was described as “they merchant: they traded the persons of men and vessels of brass in thy market” (Ezekiel 27:13).
 The Phrygians are also mentioned in the Assyrian annals as a perpetual problem for the mighty empire.